Skip to main content

 Sailing ship

-Back in the 17th century, sailors coined the term ‘knot’ as a measurement of their speed using a device called a “common log”.
+Back in the 17th century, sailors coined the term "knot" as a measurement of their speed using a device called a “common log.”
 This was a handy device used on the ship that consisted of a log with a rope and knots at regular intervals.
-The knots were attached to a piece of wood that was shaped as a triangle.
+The knots were attached to a piece of wood shaped like a triangle.

 Image

 The common log method might not have been precisely accurate, but it was close enough to give sailors the information they needed for navigation.
-It was especially innovative for navigation technology in the 17th century.
+It was especially innovative for navigation technology in the 17th century before the invention of advanced tools and gadgets!

 While different countries use miles or kilometers, there is not a nautical kilometer measurement.
 The nautical mile is an international standard measurement used around the globe for maritime navigation.
 However, there was not always international agreement on what to classify as a knot because some countries used miles while others used kilometers.

 The nautical mile was officially established in 1929 by the International Hydrographic Organization using nautical miles.
-Even so, the UK and US both had been using slightly different measurements at that time.
-The United States officially adopted the international nautical mile in 1954 and the United Kingdom in 1970.
+Even so, the United Kingdom and the United States had used slightly different measurements.
+The U.S. officially adopted the international nautical mile in 1954 and the U.K. in 1970.

 Loading Comments